cordarei/hage/README.md

 have function tags added to indicate grammatical function, and numbers for coreference and coordination.
 Other examples look like `S-TPC-1`, `ADVP-CLR`, `NP=2`, and `PP-LOC-PRD-TPC-3`.

+### Labels

+It's not impossible to work with the labels as strings, but it isn't very convenient, so the `parse-label` function will parse a label string into a `constituent-label` structure.

+### Data type

+The s-expression encoding of PTB trees is not easy to work with; everything is a string, the list representation is slightly awkward, and there is no good way to annotate constituents with extra information such as length or span etc. We define an improved representation for PTB trees.

 ## Copying